foobarmus/sftp2s3/README.rst

 Usage
 -----
-Once you have extracted the utility, installed the dependencies, and configured Boto3, you may navigate to the sftp2s3 directory, and run it using Python 2.7+ or 3.X, as follows:
+Once you have extracted the utility, installed the dependencies, and configured Boto3, navigate to the sftp2s3 directory, and do something like this:

 ::